vicky150612/Mediflow/Reference.md

   - Voice recording

 ### ❌ Missing / Left To Do
-- Billing (optional)

 ---

 ## 🔐 General System Issues
 - Better UI
-- Connect all the links in landing page to the correct pages.

 ---